mlibrary/about-ebc/src/content/stories/2025-07-01-which-authors-choose-to-publish-open-access-books-and-why.md

 ---
 templateKey: story
-title: Which authors choose to publish open access books and why?
+title: Which University of Michigan Press authors choose to publish open access books and why?
 summary: A glance at the University of Michigan Press fall 2025 catalog reveals that openness promotes interdisciplinarity, policy impact, and social justice
 storyImage: assets/shutterstock_2458827907-1-.jpg